-It is the Board's intent to direct prompt payment of bills but at the same time to ensure that due care has been taken in the review of district bills.
+It is the Board's Intent to direct prompt payment of bills but at the same time to ensure that due care has been taken in the review of district bills.

-Each bill or obligation of this district must be fully itemized, verified and approved by the Board before a check can be drawn for its payment, except that the Board Secretary is permitted to draw payment orders for:[1][2][3]
+Each bill or obligation of this district must be fully itemized, verified and approved by the Board before a check can be drawn for its payment, except that the Board Secretary is permitted to draw payment orders for: [1][2][3]

-- 1. The prompt payment of items that will accrue to the district's advantage.
-[4][1] - 2.
-Progress payments to contractors specified in a contract approved by the Board - 3.
-Orders to cover approved payrolls and agency account deposits, - 4.
-Utility bills in months the Board does not meet
+- 1. The prompt payment of Items that will accrue to the district's advantage [4][1] - 2.
+Progress payments to contractors specified in a contract approved by the Board. - 3.
+Orders to cover approved payrolls and agency account deposits.